 Access for fire brigade vehicles will be provided around the site, with fire hydrants spaced to give adequate coverage to the perimeter of the building.
-If the hydrants are served from a KIWASCO water main, the pressure within the main is usually adequate as the fire engines have an in-built booster pump.
-In this case KIWASCO would take over the fire reticulation system and hydrants at the end of the defects liability period, having already approved the design of the entire water reticulation system before construction.
-However, as with the potable water, there is an issue regarding the reliability of the mains supply and the current problems with rationing in Kisumu.
+The proponent will ensure that, the pressure within the main is adequate as the fire engines have an in-built booster pump.

-2.10.3 Electricity
+2.8.3 Electricity